 Smithsonian’s Hall of Petroleum

 In 1967, the Smithsonian’s “Hall of Petroleum” devoted an entire wing to oil field exhibits, including drilling rigs and pump jacks.
-Few remain today.
+Few remain on display at the museum.

-With a collection of more than three million artifacts, the National Museum of American History in Washington, D.C., exhibits surprisingly few relating to the U.S. petroleum industry.
+With a collection of more than three million artifacts, the National Museum of American History in Washington, D.C., offers almost no exhibits relating to the U.S. petroleum technologies.
 It wasn’t always so.

 In June 1967, an entire wing of exhibits – the “Hall of Petroleum” – opened at the Smithsonian Institution’s American history museum on the national mall.
 It including cable-tool and rotary drilling rigs, pump jacks and other oilfield exhibits.